freeletics/khonshu/docs/codegen/get-started.md

 // scope the navigator so that everything interacts with the same instance
 @SingleIn(ExampleRoute::class)
 @ForScope(ExampleRoute::class)
-// make ExampleNavigator available as ActivityNavigator so that the generated code can automatically
+// make ExampleNavigator available as DestinationNavigator so that the generated code can automatically
 // set up the navigation handling
-@ContributesBinding(ExampleRoute::class, binding<DestinationNavigator>())
+@ContributesBinding(ExampleRoute::class)
 class ExampleNavigator(hostNavigator: HostNavigator) : DestinationNavigator(hostNavigator) {
-class ExampleNavigator @Inject constructor(hostNavigator: HostNavigator) : DestinationNavigator(hostNavigator) {
     // ...
 }

 @NavDestination(
-    route = ExampleRoute::class, // the route used to navigate to ExampleUi parentScope = AppScope::class, // the scope of the app level graph, AppScope is the default value and can be omitted stateMachine = ExampleStateMachine::class, // the state machine used for this ui destinationScope = AppScope::class, // contribute the generated destination to AppScope, AppScope is the default value and can be omitted
+    route = ExampleRoute::class, // the route used to navigate to ExampleUi parentScope = AppScope::class, // the scope of the app level graph stateMachine = ExampleStateMachine::class, // the state machine used for this ui destinationScope = AppScope::class, // contribute the generated destination to AppScope, AppScope is the default value and can be omitted
 )